hjchin/DevOps/WebApp/README.Develop.md

 Based on the log, the app is running and it is being watched.

-We verify if the running service is OK.
+We first verify if the running service is OK.
 Hit the URL `http://localhost:8080/weatherforecast` on browser.
 The response carries only 1 object.
 The app is running production environment.
-One object in the response is expected.
+We are expecting only 1 object in the response.

 &nbsp;

 ## STEP 3: Make changes to the app

 Next, we modify appsettings.json to trigger the watch.
 Change the value of `ResultCount` to 30.
-We should expect the service returns 30 objects.
+It means the service returns 30 objects.

 ```
 ...